cwendorf/simplePipes/docs/examples/README.md

 ### Exposition Pipes

-Exposition pipes indicate a data set to be used prior to other commands (or pipes).
+Exposition pipes indicate a data set to be used for other commands (or pipes).

 - [*expositionPipes*](./expositionPipes.md) - Examples of forward and backward exposition pipes